 Jasmine Gore had a sense of civic duty inspired by her Veteran parents that enabled her to make history in November 2012.
 At the age of 25, Ms. Gore became one of the youngest local elected officials within the Commonwealth of Virginia when she was elected to represent Ward 4 for the City of Hopewell, Virginia.
 In that election, she also became the first African-American and first female ever to hold that seat.
 For two years Ms. Gore served as one of the youngest Vice Mayors in Virginia.
+In 2019 she became the youngest African American and female Mayor within the Commonwealth.

-Her forward thinking has earned her the distinction of “Emerging Leader of the Year”, and recognition by Style Weekly as one of “Richmond’s Top 40 Under 40” for being among “young standouts who are lifting the community to greater heights.”
+Her forward-thinking has earned her the distinction of “Emerging Leader of the Year”, and recognition by Style Weekly as one of “Richmond’s Top 40 Under 40” for being among “young standouts who are lifting the community to greater heights.”

 In November 2014, she became the youngest appointed Board Member for the National League of Cities.
 In addition, she was elected to serve as the National Black Caucus of Local Elected Officials Region 3 Director.